chromium/chromium/docs/security/updates.md

 Chrome on iOS specific security flaw, Chrome will note the fix in the release notes for the corresponding desktop release.

-**What do you mean by "corresponding release"?** The channel and first three segments of the full [version number][chrome-versions] are the same.
-To look at current and previous version numbers for all platforms and channels, see the [Chromium Release Dashboard][rel-dash].

 [release-cycle]: https://chromium.googlesource.com/chromium/src/+/main/docs/process/release_cycle.md
 [ent-rel-notes]: https://support.google.com/chrome/a/answer/7679408
 [update-strategy]: https://support.google.com/chrome/a/answer/9982578